Atthaualpha/knowledge-abyss/git/MERGE.md

 ### fast-forward

-This is type of merge can be done when the history from the current branch can be tracking in a single line, so in this case the ancestor branch just have to be moved to the current commit of current branch.
+This type of merge can be done when the commit base from your current branch has been based has not diverged, so in this case the ancestor branch just have to be moved to the current commit of current branch.

+It is important to know that fas-forward does not perform a merge just move the branch references to the latest commit.

 **Before merge**
 ![pre-fast-forward](./img/pre-fast-forward.png)